nickkohli/UnlockFit-iOS/diary.md

 ---

+## **24th April 2025**
+I completed the final polish and resolved the outstanding asset issues.
+The notification icon display was fixed by restoring the provisioning profile configuration and updating the CFBundleIcons entries.
+I verified that the icons rendered correctly on physical devices.

+The app icon assets were refreshed to ensure consistency across all resolutions, and deprecated image sets were removed.
+I also conducted end-to-end smoke tests on both iPhone and iPad simulators to confirm there were no regressions in launch or notification behaviour.

+---

+## **23rd April 2025**
+My focus was on code quality, internationalisation, and preparing for a feature walkthrough.
+I reviewed and refined all code comments, standardising terminology to British English and removing redundant annotations.
+Additionally, I temporarily disabled the release success overlay in ScreenTimeView to streamline the first public demonstration, while preserving the code for later reactivation.

+I finalised the InstructionView content by adding detailed connectivity recommendations, minimum session duration guidance, and integrating illustrative screenshots.
+To help new users, I developed a step-by-step InstructionView walkthrough page complete with annotated visuals.
+Furthermore, I introduced four new themes — Performance, Slate, Aurora, and Cyberpunk — with defined accent colour pairings in ThemeManager and updated ThemesView accordingly.

+---

+## **22nd April 2025**
+I enhanced the milestone tracking logic and improved user interface responsiveness.
+The milestone state loading and animation triggers were reordered to ensure that data is fetched prior to UI animation.
+FitnessView was updated to reflect real-time milestone progress at 25%, 50%, 75%, and 100%, with only a single unlock per data refresh.

+The AppState milestone lock logic was refactored to animate overlay visibility when milestones are achieved or consumed.
+Informational overlays were added to explain milestone rules, unlimited session conditions, and the midnight reset behaviour.
+I also fixed the progress bar duplicate animation by introducing a first-appearance guard and smoothing transitions.

+---

+## **21st April 2025**
+I completed the integration of the flights climbed metric and made several UI enhancements.
+The previous minute-based goal was replaced with flights climbed across all views, and I confirmed that HealthKit data retrieval and Firestore synchronisation were working correctly.
+A new 'Ulku' theme was added, featuring a turquoise-to-blue gradient, which was integrated into CustomColors and ThemeManager.

+The double-bounce animation issue in FitnessView was resolved by delaying the ring animation trigger until HealthKit data stability was ensured.
+I implemented an animated greeting section in FitnessView with gradient nickname rendering and a fade-in effect.
+Additionally, the FitnessView refresh button was relocated and restyled, and debug messages were logged for background timer events.

+---

+## **20th April 2025**
+I stabilised background refresh processes and improved chart interactions.
+Both automatic and manual refresh were enabled in FitnessView, with background timers that pause when the view is not visible.
+A refresh spinner and haptic feedback were implemented on the ProgressView reload action to enhance user experience.

+Furthermore, I developed a weekly screen time bar chart featuring a sticky header and a scrollable layout.
+Smooth auto-scroll functionality was ensured on bar taps, making the interface more intuitive and responsive.

+---

+## **19th April 2025**
+I addressed Firestore synchronisation and user session persistence.
+Screen time history was synced with Firestore, and the onboarding flow was adjusted to return to WelcomeView on logout.
+A goal save confirmation overlay was added, which includes confetti animation, haptic feedback, and button lockout until the save process completes.

+To maintain consistency, default goal and theme values now persist after app relaunch by syncing AppState on MainTabView load.
+Profile image upload to Firebase Storage was integrated, and user nickname and email are loaded from Firestore to personalise the experience.

+---

+## **18th April 2025**
+I established a robust authentication and registration flow by integrating the Firebase SDK via Swift Package Manager and configuring app-wide authentication setup.
+A RegisterView was added, which includes a nickname field, input validation, and navigation from LoginView.
+The Firebase registration logic was implemented to save default user data such as profile image URL, goals, and theme to Firestore.

+I created NotificationSetupView and fixed environment object injection issues to enable a scrollable layout with a fixed header.
+The WelcomeView flow was refactored to reset the root view on login state change, and I validated the UIWindow override to ensure a secure reset process.

+---

 ## **17th April 2025**
 Finally finished the full Live Activity integration.
 Got the rotating ring in the Dynamic Island working and animating based on the timer progress — had some strange clipping issues at first but sorted it by adjusting padding and ring sizing.
 Also added a red flashing ring when the timer ends, which took a lot of trial and error to get the flashing to work properly with SwiftUI.